oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 **Note**: This is supported only through the helm chart based deployment.

 By default Fluentd tail plugin that is being used to collect various logs has default encoding set to ASCII-8BIT.
-To overrided the default encoding, use one of the following approaches.
+To override the default encoding, use one of the following approaches.

 #### Global level